lucasvegi/Elixir-Refactorings/README.md

 * __Source:__ This refactoring emerged from a Grey Literature Review (GLR).

-* __Motivation:__ In Elixir, when using an `alias` for multiple names from the same namespace, you can consolidate multi-instruction instructions per namespace.
+* __Motivation:__ In Elixir, when using an `alias` for multiple names from the same namespace, you can sort and consolidate them within a single file, reducing redundancy.
 Although this programming practice is common and can reduce the number of lines of code, multi-aliases can make it harder to search for a dependency in large code bases.
 This refactoring aims to expand multi-alias instructions fused into one multi-instruction per namespace, transforming them into single alias instructions per name.
 This provides improvement in code readability and traceability.

 * __Examples:__ In the following code, before refactoring, we have a multi-alias instruction combining the definition of two dependencies.
 In this particular case, the dependencies for the `Baz` and `Boom` modules were merged into a single instruction.